 Either way, you will most probably have to spend some time experimenting with different types and brands of protein supplements before finding the one that best suits your goals and needs.

-Both egg protein and whey protein contain all of the essential amino acids that the body cannot make for itself and are required for the building and repairing of all tissues.
-They are also very similar in terms of the overall protein they offer, with 24 grams of protein in one scoop of an egg protein powder and 20-30 grams of protein in one scoop of whey protein powder, as well as in terms of total calorie count which ranges between 120 and 130 for both types of protein powder.
+Both egg protein and whey protein contain all of the essential amino acids that are required for building and repair of all tissues.
+They are also very similar in terms of the overall protein content they offer, with 24 grams of protein per scoop for the egg protein powder and 20-30 grams of protein per scoop for the whey protein powder.
+The calorie counts of both protein powders are also close to each other and ranges between 120 and 130 for both types of protein powder.

 Health risks and benefits

-If you’re lactose intolerant, you should opt for egg protein or whey isolate, which contains almost zero lactose.
-Other types of whey protein powder come in a less pure form and can be troublesome for lactose intolerant people.
+If you’re lactose intolerant, you should opt for egg protein or whey protein isolate, that contain almost zero lactose.
+Other types of whey protein powder usually come in a less pure form and can be troublesome for lactose intolerant people.
 But for those who have no problem with dairy products, whey protein can also be a good source of calcium and help enhance bone and dental health.

-Unfortunately, egg protein hasn’t been studied as much as whey protein has in the course of the past decade, so there’s a lack of scientific research that compares these two types of protein.
+Unfortunately, egg protein hasn’t been studied as much as whey protein in the course of the past decade, so there’s a lack of scientific research that compares these two types of protein.
 However, some studies have shown that egg white protein has a slightly lower ability to stimulate protein synthesis compared to whey.